YLS-23/fewer-sensor-good-results/README.md

 **Results**:

 - The best linear model has a validation mean squared error (MSE) an order of magnitude lower than the second-best model (ensemble tree model), indicating that **linear models are best suited for the task**.
-- There is no significant difference between a linear model with interaction (and lower-order) terms and a linear model with quadratic (and lower-order) terms, indicating that **a linear model with terms higher than second-order is unnecessary**.
+- There is almost no improvement between a linear model with interaction and lower-order terms and a linear model with quadratic and lower-order terms.
+This indicates that **terms higher than second-order are unnecessary for the linear model**.

 ### 5.2 How relevant is T_max for the second Task?